Discipleship Training

 In these final writings of the Bible, the apostle John preserved the truth of Christ’s person and work for the next generation.
 He encouraged believers to remain faithful amid deception and opposition, grounding their confidence in Jesus’ love and the certainty of his return.

-John (85–90) – Reveals Jesus as the eternal Son who gives life through belief, inviting all to know and abide in him.
+John (85–90): Reveals Jesus as the eternal Son who gives life to all who believe, inviting disciples to know and abide in him.

-1 John (90–95) – Strengthens confidence and purity through the tests of love, obedience, and truth about Christ.
+1 John (90–95): Strengthens confidence and purity through the tests of love, obedience, and confession of the truth about Christ.

-2 John (90–95) – Cautions believers to reject deceivers who deny Christ’s incarnation and to continue walking in truth and love.
+2 John (90–95): Cautions believers to reject deceivers who deny the incarnation and to continue walking in truth and love.